-As stated above, the next step is $\{4^{N\pi},3^{\rm sim}\}$ fits, ie, leaving the first and second excited-state energy gaps as free parameters (or using priors for them) in fits to the three-point functions.
-With current data we do not get meaningful results.
+The obvious next step is $\{4^{N\pi},3^{\rm sim}\}$ fits, i.e., leaving the first and second excited-state energy gaps as free parameters (or using priors for them) in fits to the three-point functions.
+With current data, we do not get meaningful results.
 Much higher statistics are required.